 In Germany, DBS within the Gesetzliche Krankenversicherung (GKV) system is fully covered for eligible patients.

-For private or international care, patients can apply for reimbursement under EU Directive 2011/24/EU on Cross-Border Healthcare, which typically covers 30–70% of the home-country reference cost.
+For private or international care, patients can apply for reimbursement under EU Directive 2011/24/EU on Cross-Border Healthcare, which typically covers 30 – 70% of the home-country reference cost, subject to pre-approval.

 Whether their insurance or national health fund allows partial reimbursement for international care.